CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Brackets/Bracket_Sound_Event.md

 Check [this](https://minecraft.gamepedia.com/Sounds.json) for a list of vanilla sound events!

-SoundTypes are referenced in the Block handler this way:
+SoundTypes are referenced in the Sound Event Bracket handler this way:

 Vanilla
 ```